Listening with Misophonia

-Tackling misophonia holistically and from an artistic background, the workshop Listening with Misophonia conveys methods of conscious listening.
-The aim is to cope with the disorder in active and constructive ways, so that an affected person may react more calmly and reflect what is happening when being triggered.
+Tackling misophonia holistically and from an artistic background, the workshop ‘Listening with Misophonia‘ teaches methods of conscious listening.
+The aim is to deal with the disorder actively and constructively so that those affected can react more calmly and reflect on what happens when they are triggered.

-illustration: Peter Kisur (2022)
+Illustration: Peter Kisur (2022)

 Topics